smacilwaine/StrydTest/README.md

 ### Getting Started

-In terminal, run **node main.js**.
+Clone into the repo.
+Then, in the StrydTest folder, run **node main.js** in Terminal.
 This will launch the web server and initiate the process that collects comments from the DC Rainmaker article.

-Then, navigate to a browser and go to **localhost:8080**.
+Next, navigate to a web browser and go to **localhost:8080**.

 Type in the keyword(s) and press Enter or hit the Submit button.
 A new page of results will load and display the matching comments and corresponding tags.